-- e) There are separate standards for elementary and secondary schools as to limits on serving sizes and limitations on particular items (e.g., coffee, tea, sports drinks). - 7.
-The school principal may designate up to 10 days (or fewer) as "special event days".
-On such days, the school would be exempt from the nutritional standards.
-School principals must consult with the school council, and are encouraged to consult with students, prior to designating special-event days. - 8.
-TCDSB Policy S. M 15 Anaphylaxis must be enforced in the application of this policy. - 9.
-Schools are highly encouraged to implement Sstudent nutrition Pprograms (healthy breakfast / snack programs) to ensure all students are ready to learn. - 10.School staff will also work with parents and guardians, encouraging and educating them regarding healthy, nutritious eating.
-Schools can assist through school communication tools and through modelling. - 11.a) All elementary students will receive nutrition education within the Physical Education Curriculum (Grades 1-8), Healthy Living Strand.b) All secondary school students will receive nutrition education within Physical Health Education courses, and other relevant areas of the curriculum, as they develop decision making skills, in keeping with the Catholic Graduate Expectations.
+8. 11.
+TCDSB Policy S. M 15 Anaphylaxis must be enforced in the application of this policy.

-12. Every effort will be made to promote strategies to involve students, families, parish and the community in healthy eating education, and in endorsing and sustaining a healthy school nutrition and well-being environment, consistent with TCDSB strategic priorities.
+- 9. 12.
+Schools are highly encouraged to implement Setudent nutrition Pprograms (healthy breakfast / snack programs) to ensure all students are ready to learn. - 10.
+13. School staff will also work with parents and guardians, encouraging and educating them regarding healthy, nutritious eating.
+Schools can assist through school communication tools and through modelling. - 11.
+14. All elementary students will receive nutrition education within the Physical Education Curriculum (Grades 1-8), Healthy Living Strand. - 12.
+15. All secondary school students will receive nutrition education within Physical Health Education courses, and other relevant areas of the curriculum, as they develop decision making skills, in keeping with the Catholic Graduate Expectations. - 13.
+16. Every effort will be made to promote strategies to involve students, families, parish and the community in healthy eating education, and in endorsing and sustaining a healthy school nutrition and well-being environment, consistent with TCDSB strategic priorities.